Pubs on 6 Tram Line

 Mostly beers from Lobkowicz .
 Not really worth traveling to but worth a stop if you are in the area.

 Beer store with taps for on site tasting, Czech as well as quality imports.
-In the basement of the Food Story Deli/Restaurant
+In the basement of the Blue Fjord Fish Shop/Restaurant (formerly was a deli named Food Story)

 Brewpub on a boat at the Štefánikův most (Štefanik Bridge)